EkalavyaPrasad/CV-Job-Assistant/README.md

+Here’s an updated `README.md` file with your GitHub repository URL included:

+---

 # AI Job Assistant

-AI Job Assistant is a Streamlit-based application that uses large language models to help users tailor their CVs and optimize them for specific job descriptions.
+AI Job Assistant is a Streamlit-based application that leverages large language models to help users tailor their CVs and optimize them for specific job descriptions.
 It provides features like identifying skill gaps, analyzing CVs, and generating ATS-optimized recommendations.

 ---

 ## Features

-- **Job Industry Identification**: Extracts top three relevant industries based on the CV content.
+- **Job Industry Identification**: Extracts the top three relevant industries based on the CV content.
 - **Job Description Analysis**: Summarizes job descriptions and provides insights.
 - **CV Review**: Tailors CV content to align with the job description.
 - **Skill Gap Analysis**: Identifies missing or underemphasized skills in the CV.